Learning to Speak Thai

 Jen, Retire In Thailand’s teacher, earned her degree in Education from Rajabhat University, Chiang Rai in 1988.

 Jen’s passion in life is teaching the Thai language and culture to westerners which she does in combination.
 Jen has a unique style of teaching which quickly advances people to being able to hold a basic conversation.
-Most can speak basic Thai after 30 hours and some take up to 50 hours.
+Most can speak basic Thai after 30 hours, but depending on your learning speed, some people take up to 50 hours.

 All of Jen’s teaching is one-on-one, unless you are a couple, because she knows it will take you much longer to learn in a group class.
 In a group class, you learn at the teacher’s pace, with Jen, you learn at your pace.
-Jen’s classes cost 400 Baht per hour.
+Jen’s classes for the first block of lessons (30 hours) is 12,000 baht.
 You may choose to learn basic conversation, advanced conversation, reading and writing or all.
 The time to learn basic conversation varies from person to person but typically it takes 30-50 hours.
+After the first block of lessons (30 hours), if you need more time, those hours will be at the hourly rate of 400 baht.

 If you already speak some Thai and just want to expand your vocabulary in specific areas Jen will work with you only on what you need.
 In other words, you tell Jen what you want to learn and she will teach just that.